Banco Comercial (1962–2000): History

 The building occupied an area of 3,114.78 m^{2}.
 It had a basement used for parking, safekeeping and a base with four floors designated to be used as office space.
 The building was topped by a tower with 10 extra floors, occupying a total area of 22,000 m^{2} and costing an approximate $60 million.

 The building's lower façade featured marble baseboards, wall coverings in glazed national ceramics and natural color anodized aluminum doors and windows.
 The windows in the first floor were reinforced and the rest were tinted.
 The lower facade also featured the name of its occupant, Banco Comercial del Perú, until it was changed to the logo of the Banco de la Nación, a circle with the bank's initials (BN) inside.

-The building had 7 Schindler elevators meant for public use, plus an freight elevator for cargo.
+The building had 7 Schindler elevators meant for public use, plus a freight elevator for cargo.
 Most of the materials used in the building were specifically chosen to be from Peru instead of being imported from other countries.

 The building's basement was the location of the bank's vault, which had a wood finish and was designed to be easily guarded.
 It was also the location of a discount section that could be accessed by anyone.
 The building's first floor was made of grey marble.

 The first floor's wall that faced the Colmena avenue was decorated by a mural of Machu Picchu that measured 4 × 15 metres reproduced on canvas.
 The furniture was made of mahogany or aluminum and walnut.
 Another wall featured a collection of moneyboxes from different countries.
 The building's third floor had offices and a staircase with suspended steps made of concrete covered in carpet.

 The building's office tower was designed to work independently of the bank building, being leased to private tenants.